 Many musicians practice their scales in the order of the circle of fifths rather than chromatically.
 Play C major, then G major, then D major, and so on.
 This approach trains your ears to hear fifth relationships and ensures you spend equal time in all twelve keys rather than always starting from C and running out of energy by the time you reach the remote keys.

-The circle of fifths does not stop at major and minor keys.
-Jazz musicians extend it to understand ii-V-I progressions in every key, chord substitutions (the tritone substitution swaps a chord for the one directly across the circle), and modulation patterns.
-Classical composers use it to plan large-scale harmonic journeys across movements.
-The more theory you learn, the more the circle reveals.
+Jazz musicians use the circle to understand ii-V-I progressions in every key and to spot tritone substitutions (the chord directly across the circle).
+Classical composers use it to plan modulation across whole movements.
+The more theory you learn, the more roles the same diagram plays.

 At its core, though, the circle of fifths is simply a map.
 It shows you where you are, what is nearby, and how to get where you want to go.
 Learn to read the map, and the landscape of music theory becomes far easier to navigate.